-In contrast, solar energy does not require even an ounce of water to generate electricity or to cool down the panels meaning that it does not burden the already strained water resources any further.
+In contrast, as mentioned, solar energy helps the environment as it does not require even an ounce of water to generate electricity or to cool down the panels meaning that it does not burden the already strained water resources any further.
 The only time you’ll need water with solar panel systems is when you’re doing your periodic rinses of the panels in order to remove dirt, debris, and any other obstructing material.
 Additionally, this water is not contaminated with harmful chemicals and therefore can be easily purified and reused.

 The thermal power plants operate using fossil fuels such as coal, gas, and oil.
 Large amounts of fossil fuels are burned in order to generate heat which is used to convert water into steam which in turn rotates the turbines thereby generating electricity.